aws-samples/aws-cognito-java-desktop-app/README.md

 4. Getting the AWS credential for the user and displaying the user resource based on the AWS credentails.

-To test this application, update the following entries in the CognitoHelper.java

-private String POOL_ID= "";

-private String CLIENTAPP_ID="";

-private String FED_POOL_ID="";
+To understand the application, please follow the steps at https://sid343.reinvent-workshop.com/